ECP-WarpX/WarpX/Docs/source/running_cpp/parameters.rst

     The relative precision with which the electrostatic space-charge fields should be calculated.
 More specifically, the space-charge fields are computed with an iterative Multi-Level Multi-Grid (MLMG) solver.
-    This solver can fail to reach the default precision within a reasonable This only applies when warpx.do_electrostatic = labframe.
+    This solver can fail to reach the default precision within a reasonable time.
+    This only applies when warpx.do_electrostatic = labframe.

 * ``self_fields_max_iters`` (`integer`, default: 200)